basitali111/first-capstone-project-/README.md

 # Capstone Project 1
 ​
 > This project was designed to test some of the abilities I learned in the first module of the Microverse program.
 I had to create a website from scratch following basic [design guidelines](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
 The abilities to be tested are: Use semantic HTML tags.
-- Apply best practices in HTML code.
-- Use CSS selectors correctly.
-- Use CSS box model.
-- Use Flexbox to place elements in the page.
-- Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
-- Use GitHub Pages to deploy web pages.
-- Apply JavaScript best practices and language style guides in code.
-- Use JavaScript to manipulate DOM elements.
-- Use JavaScript events.
-- Use objects to store and access data.
-- Communicate technical concepts to other technical people.
-​
-The requirements for this projects were:
 * Build only these 2 pages: The "home" page and the "about" page.
 ​
 * Each of these pages should have versions for 2 different screen sizes: mobile: up to 768px wide and desktop: 768px or wider.